xpack/xpack-build-box/macos/README.md

-When running on macOS, the build scripts do not use Docker, since there are no macOS Docker images; instead, a custom Homebrew is expected in a specific folder (`${HOME}/opt/homebrew/xbb`), which includes the same tools as packed in the Docker images.
+When running on macOS, the build scripts do not use Docker, since there are no macOS Docker images; instead, a custom set of tools is expected in a specific folder (`${HOME}/opt/xbb`), which includes the same tools as packed in the Docker images.

-The reason for a separate image is that, in order to achieve consistent and reproducible results, the tools in the XBB instance must be locked to certain versions, and no updates should be performed.
+The reason for a separate folder is that, in order to achieve consistent and reproducible results, the tools in the XBB instance must be locked to certain versions, and no updates should be performed.

-To build this Homebrew instance, clone the git and start the install scripts.
+To build these tools, clone the git and start the install scripts.

 ### Prerequisites